puppetlabs/iac/_posts/2020-11-23-puppetize-digital.md

 {% youtube j3o-U1c_dXs 800 450 %}

 Since last week we also provide a default [gitpod](https://gitpod.io) and [codespaces](https://github.com/features/codespaces) environment on our supported modules.
-So either install the [gitpod browser extension]()
+This way you can try out and use all of that goodness directly from your browser.

 ## The new Puppet Developer Experience: it's all about you